AAMasters/ALGOToken/README.md

-# ALGOToken
+# IntelliToken
-Responsible for the issuing of ALGO tokens
+Responsible for the issuing of Intelli tokens